|Last Quarterly Update:||11/14/2016|

 Chemical distribution is a cyclical business dependent on industrial demand.
 The profitability of individual companies depends on an efficient distribution system.
 Larger companies can offer more products and services.
 Local and regional distributors can compete effectively through superior service or geographic focus.
 The US industry is concentrated: the largest 50 companies generate more than half of revenue.

-Imports to the US of industrial chemicals and plastic resins, largely from Canada, Germany, Japan, and China, are substantial.
+Imports to the US of industrial chemicals and plastic resins, largely from Canada, Germany, China, and Japan, are substantial.
 Many of these imports move through chemicals distributors.
-Canada, Mexico, China, Belgium, and Japan are the top recipients of US chemical exports.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options